marybadalyan/Heap_Fragmentation/README.md

 Windows  uses HeapAlloc API  for
 Smalle/medium  blocks go,and  VirtualAlloc for large regions

+Windows itself does not automatically create custom heaps so the risk of bypasing

+HANDLE heap = GetProcessHeap();  // Get the default process heap void* ptr = HeapAlloc(heap, 0, largeSize);  // Allocates large memory block from the heap

 linux on the other hand  usees mmap that can take large allocated memeory and map it to a non heap virtual memory

 ### Example Output